Battle of the Twin Villages

-The Battle of the Two Villages was a Spanish attack on Taovaya villages in Texas and Oklahoma by a Spanish army in 1759.
+The Battle of the Two Villages was a Spanish attack on Taovaya villages in what is now Texas and Oklahoma by a Spanish army in 1759.
 The Spanish were defeated by the Taovaya and other Wichita tribes with assistance from the Comanche.

 Background

-The San Saba Mission was established in April 1757 near the site of present day Menard, Texas.
+The San Saba Mission was established in April 1757 near the site of present-day Menard, Texas.
 Three miles away, a military post, Presidio San Luis de las Amarillas, was established at the same time to protect the Mission.
 The purpose of the Mission was to convert and pacify the Lipan Apache and extend Spanish influence into the Great Plains.
-The Spanish also wished to check the increase in French influence among the Indians on their northern frontier.
+The Spanish also wished to check the increase of French influence among the natives on their northern frontier.